 It is comprised of a carefully sized gold particle swathed in fat molecules known as lipids and capped off with a protein layer.
 It is designed to attract and trap low-density lipoprotein, or LDL, the bad kind of cholesterol that can build up in arteries and cause heart attacks and strokes.

-a material that doesn't have side effects, that allows you to do what the statins don't do.
+Powerful drugs known as statins can help lower LDL levels, but they do little to raise levels of protective HDL cholesterol.
+"The hope is this will be a material that doesn't have side effects, that allows you to do what the statins don't do.
 That is raise the HDL level, which might be able reverse a lot of the damage and plaques that are already there," Mirkin said.

 Current drugs that raise levels of HDL, such as niacin, cause unpleasant side effects like flushing.
 And while many drug companies are working to develop better HDL-raising drugs, few have succeeded.
 "HDL is a natural nanoparticle, and we've successfully mimicked it," Mirkin said.
 REUTERS